Manitou Springs, CO – July 9, 2012

-We stopped in one store that was a woman/fair trade store.
+We stopped in one store that was a woman/fair-trade store.
 They sold different types of art and other items made by women from around the world.
-We bought a small alligator that was made of aluminum cans.
-When we paid for it there was a man sitting there.
+We bought a small alligator that made of aluminum cans.
+When we paid for it, a man was sitting there.
 He had heard Leslie talk about my job.
 He asked me if I knew anyone from the British Embassy in Madrid.
-Before I could answer he said he worked for the British Ministry of Foreign Affairs.
+Before I could answer, he said he worked for the British Ministry of Foreign Affairs.
 His wife, who had been helping us in the store, told us he was the Ambassador from Britain to Estonia.
 What a small world!!
 He said he was waiting to leave for his next post, Fiji.
 We compared a few notes about how things work in our respective organizations.
-Then we left to continue our quest.
+Then we departed to continue our quest.
 The name of that store was Olive Tree Traders.
-When I looked up the Ambassador to Estonia I found Peter Carter.
+When I looked up the Ambassador to Estonia, I found Peter Carter.
 The photograph confirmed it was the man we met.

-Finally, in the very last store we went into, we found Leslie’s ring.
+Finally, in the very last store, we went into, we found Leslie’s ring.
 It was a simple silver band with a band of gold going around the center.
-It was incredibly inexpensive so we bought it.
-A few days later we found two rings to complement it on either side.
-The two additional rings we found were actually made specifically for Leslie by William Browning through the Hunter-Wolf Gallery on West Colorado Avenue.
+It was incredibly inexpensive, so we bought it.
+A few days later, we found two rings to complement it on either side.
+The two additional rings we found were explicitly made for Leslie by William Browning through the Hunter-Wolf Gallery on West Colorado Avenue.

 A mural in Old Colorado City behind our trusty “steed.”